vespa-engine/documentation/en/reference/vespa-cli/vespa_feed.md

 This command can be used to feed large amounts of documents to a Vespa cluster efficiently.

-The contents of FILE must be either a JSON array or JSON objects separated by newline (JSONL).
+The contents of JSON-FILE must be either a JSON array or JSON objects separated by newline (JSONL).

-If FILE is a single dash ('-'), documents will be read from standard input.
+If JSON-FILE is a single dash ('-'), documents will be read from standard input.

 ```
-vespa feed FILE [FILE]... [flags]
+vespa feed json-file [json-file]... [flags]
 ```

 ### Examples